dikortis/LetsTalkETC/Episodes/Episode_15.md

-community and he helps maintain several popular libraries and tools including cable and how do I say this Duncan by capacity Kabbalah Kabalah quite a high string and he has several years experience in packaging the Haskell tool chain and took a leading role in
+community and he helps maintain several popular libraries and tools including cable and how do I say this Duncan by capacity Kabalah quite a high string and he has several years experience in packaging the Haskell tool chain and took a leading role in